Lancia Aurelia: In popular culture

-The Lancia Aurelia is featured prominently in The Calculus Affair, one of The Adventures of Tintin, in the story's car chase scene.
+The Lancia Aurelia is prominent in The Calculus Affair, one of The Adventures of Tintin, in the story's car chase scene.
 The car's Italian driver has great pride in Italian cars, which he claims are the best in the world.

-Dino Risi's 1962 movie The Easy Life (Il Sorpasso, starring Vittorio Gassmann and Jean-Louis Trintignant, a fine example of the Commedia all'italiana genre) features the Lancia Aurelia, one of the most iconic cars in Italian cinema.
-It was unusual at that time for a film to be filmed almost entirely in a car and The Easy Life can be considered one of the first road movies.
-The Lancia Aurelia used was a 1958 B24 Convertible and the driving scenes were very unusually filmed on the road rather than with a projected backdrop.
+Dino Risi's 1962 movie The Easy Life (Il Sorpasso, starring Vittorio Gassmann and Jean-Louis Trintignant, a fine example of the Commedia all'italiana genre) features the Lancia Aurelia.
+It was unusual then for almost all filming to be done within a car, and The Easy Life can be considered one of the first road movies.
+The Lancia Aurelia used was a 1958 B24 Convertible and the driving scenes were, very unusually, filmed on the road rather than with a projected backdrop.